davidmweber/lxc-kafka-playground/README.md

 IP address of the container and report the domain name to the outside world.
 The symptom is that the Kafka client hangs on the `KafkaConsumer.poll()` method.
 One fix is to just add a line to the host machine's `/etc/hosts` file so the host can resolve the name.
-If your container is callled `kafka`, it will be reported with domain name  `kafka.lxd`.
+If your container is called `kafka`, it will be reported with domain name  `kafka.lxd`.